 Learning goal-oriented dialogues by means of deep reinforcement learning has recently become a popular research topic.
-However, training textgenerating agents efficiently is still a considerable challenge.
-Commonly used policy-based dialogue agents often end up focusing on simple utterances and suboptimal policies.
+However, commonly used policy-based dialogue agents often end up focusing on simple utterances and suboptimal policies.
 To mitigate this problem, we propose a class of novel temperature-based extensions for policy gradient methods, which are referred to as Tempered Policy Gradients (TPGs).
-These methods encourage exploration with different temperature control strategies.
-We derive three variations of the TPGs and show their superior performance on a recently published AI-testbed, i.e., the GuessWhat?! game.
-On the testbed, we achieve significant improvements with two innovations.
-The first one is an extension of the state-ofthe-art solutions with Seq2Seq and Memory Network structures that leads to an improvement of 9%.
+On a recent AI-testbed, i.e., the GuessWhat?! game, we achieve significant improvements with two innovations.
+The first one is an extension of the state-of-the-art solutions with Seq2Seq and Memory Network structures that leads to an improvement of 7%.
 The second one is the application of our newly developed TPG methods, which improves the performance additionally by around 5% and, even more importantly, helps produce more convincing utterances.
-TPG can easily be applied to any goal-oriented dialogue systems.